 North Charleston and the beaches of South Carolina are popular tourist destinations.
 Out-of-state drivers represent about 11 percent of drivers in traffic accidents in South Carolina, according to the most recent South Carolina Traffic Collision report.
 If you sustained a serious injury in a fall, pedestrian accident or an I-26 accident caused by another motorist while on vacation in Charleston, you may have unexpected medical bills and other expenses related to the injury.
 You may be unable to return to work for some time and have loss of income.

 You should inform yourself of your legal options.
 It’s a good idea to have a local Charleston car accident lawyer review the details of your accident and discuss your legal options.
 You may have a legal right to file an injury claim and seek compensation from the individual or business that caused your injury.

 Joye Law Firm has four offices across the state of South Carolina including an office in Charleston.

-If you have been seriously injured in a Charleston car wreck caused by another motorist, you need the experience of our Charleston auto accident attorneys.
+If you have been seriously injured in a car wreck caused by another motorist, you need the experience of our North Charleston accident attorneys.
 Our firm brings nearly 250 years of combined legal experience to each car accident case we handle.
 We are committed to assisting people who have been seriously injured in car crashes caused by negligent drivers in Charleston and North Charleston.
 While every auto accident has unique factors and we cannot guarantee a specific outcome for any case, we have proven results.
 We understand that hiring a lawyer is an important decision for you.
 Joye Law Firm was named 2016 Best Law Firm by the Charleston Post & Courier.
 Our strong track record of verdicts and settlements shows that we have been successful time after time in resolving significant injury cases.
 Call our car accident attorneys at (877) 936-9707, or fill out our online claim contact form for a free initial consultation.